Lately, I’ve been looking into alternative cell phone solutions to help people save money on their crazy high cell phone bills.

-Most recently I’ve been trying out Ting, a carrier that charges you only for the minutes, text messages and data that you use each month.
+One of the many carriers I’ve tried out is Ting Wireless, a carrier that charges you only for the minutes, text messages and data that you use each month.

 I’m happy to say that the results look promising for those that want to save a ton of money on their cell phone bill and aren’t heavy cell phone users.

 I’m also excited to announce that I’ve gotten together with Ting and secured a deal just for Money Manifesto readers.